As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Best Place to Keep A Wine Refrigerator

-The kitchen counter is a good choice for some smaller wine refrigerators and good reason.
-It’s already in the kitchen so you won’t be hopping around from room to room just for a glass of wine.
+The kitchen counter is a good choice for some smaller wine refrigerators, and for good reason.
+It’s already in the kitchen, so you won’t be hopping around from room to room just for a glass of wine.
 Kitchen counters are made to hold appliances in general, so as long as you make sure that the space around it is clean and dry, you’ll be fine.

-To learn whether or not storing a wine cooler inside a cabinet is a good idea or not, check out this complete article we wrote.
+TIP: To learn whether or not storing a wine cooler inside a cabinet is a good idea, check out this complete article.
+To get a complete sense of why you should not store a wine refrigerator next to a kitchen oven, check out this article.

 The Living Room

-For a complete list of the best locations to place a wine refrigerator, check out this article I wrote.
+TIP: For a complete list of the best locations to place a wine refrigerator, check out this article.
 To get a good estimate of the running costs associated with a wine fridge and how to reduce those costs, check out this article.

 What Type of Wine Should I Refrigerate?